LizbethMG/PyPoseToolkit/README.md

    Ideal for setting intuitive and robust thresholds, especially in the presence of outliers.
 3. **Median and Median Absolute Deviation (MAD) Method:**
    Suitable for data with significant outliers or non-normal distributions.

+### 4. Temporal resolution
+Capture the temporal distribution of activity levels to assess the distribution and concentration of high and low activity periods throughout the recording.
+4.1
+### Acceleration events
+Analyze the frequency and magnitude of acceleration and deceleration events.
+Frequent or large accelerations may indicate bursts of activity.
+### Total distance traveled (TODO)